initBasti/python_plentymarkets_api/docs/API_reference.md

 #### plenty_api_create_attribute_name

-Create a attribute name for a specific attribute on Plentymarkets.
+Create an attribute name for a specific attribute on Plentymarkets.

 [*Required parameter*]: